CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

     1 - Avoid equally named Objects in the Crocotile3D Hierarchy.
 Including casing variations!
         - Only Object names matter, Layers and Instances can be repeated.
         - If for some reason you need to have Objects named equally put them next to each other in the hierarchy and see if it works.
+Remember that Unity Importer merges all Objects called equally together into a single Mesh!
         - This would require the vertex data read algorithm to jump across the .obj file searching for each object that has the same name instead of reading sequentially.
 Can be done but it's out of my scope for now, i'm also not sure the performance tradeoff is worth.